-- Transcellular diffusion kicks in 3 days after birth, when the gaps between breast cells close and the drug must move through the breast cells themselves to reach the breast milk.
+- Transcellular diffusion kicks in three days after birth, when the gaps between breast cells close and the drug must move through the breast cells themselves to reach the breast milk.

-Regardless of whether it is the first 3 days after birth or after these 3 days have elapsed, medical professionals are extremely careful when it comes to prescribing drugs, like isotretinoin, that can be transferred from the blood stream and into the breast milk through either paracellular or transcellular diffusion.3
+Regardless of whether it is the first three days after birth or after these three days have elapsed, medical professionals are extremely careful when it comes to prescribing drugs, like isotretinoin, that can be transferred from the blood stream and into the breast milk through either paracellular or transcellular diffusion.4

-- Fat Solubility.
-Nutrients and drugs that are chemically similar to fat can more easily cross into the breast cell and into the breast milk.
+- Fat solubility: Nutrients and drugs that are chemically similar to fat can more easily cross into the breast cell and into the breast milk.
 Vitamin A is a fat soluble molecule, and isotretinoin, being a vitamin A derivative, retains this quality.
-Therefore, it can likely easily cross into the breast milk.4
+Therefore, it can likely easily cross into the breast milk.5

-- Ability of Drug to Enter the Blood Circulation (Oral Bioavailability).
-When creating oral medication, scientists must consider the ability of the drug to be absorbed by the blood stream.
+- Ability to enter the blood circulation (oral bioavailability): When creating oral medication, scientists must consider the ability of the drug to be absorbed by the blood stream.
 This quality, called oral bioavailability, determines how much of the drug is present in the blood stream, and therefore able move into other bodily fluids like breast milk.
 Isotretinoin's bioavailability is 83% when taken with a high fat meal.
-Therefore, this high bioavailability means that a large percentage of isotretinoin is present in the blood stream and can move into breast milk.4,5
+Therefore, this high bioavailability means that a large percentage of isotretinoin is present in the blood stream and can move into breast milk.5,6

-- The half-life of a drug measures the amount of time it takes for the drug concentration to fall to half of the initial concentration.
-If a drug has a short half life (1-3 hours), and a mother waits a few hours after taking the drug to breastfeed, that means there can be less of the drug in the blood stream by feeding time.
-The half-life of isotretinoin is 17-50 hours, therefore potentially exposing the infant to a high concentration of isotretinoin in the breast milk during feedings.6
+- Half-life: A drug's half-life measures the amount of time it takes for the blood concentration to fall to half of the initial concentration.
+If a drug has a short half life (1-3 hours), and a mother waits a few hours after taking the drug to breastfeed, that means there will be less of the drug in the blood stream by feeding time.
+The half-life of isotretinoin is 17-50 hours, therefore potentially exposing the infant to a high concentration of isotretinoin in the breast milk.7

-- Protein Binding Ability.
-Blood contains proteins which bind to drugs.
+- Protein binding ability: Blood contains proteins which bind to drugs.
 The more proteins bind to a drug, the less that drug is able to transfer into breast milk.
-Nearly 100% of isotretinoin in the blood is bound to other blood proteins, therefore potentially limiting its transfer into breast milk.4
+Nearly 100% of isotretinoin in the blood is bound to other blood proteins, therefore potentially limiting its transfer into breast milk.5

-Measure of Drug Acidity (pKa).
-Some drugs are more acidic and some are less acidic.
-The acidity of a drug is measured through calculation of pka.
-Highly acidic drugs (lower pka) are less likely to enter into and remain in breast milk, while lower acidity drugs (higher pka) are more likely to enter into and remain in breast milk.
+- Measure of drug acidity (pKa): Some drugs are more acidic and some are less acidic.
+The acidity of a drug is measured through calculation of pKa.
+Highly acidic drugs (lower pKa) are less likely to enter into and remain in breast milk, while lower acidity drugs (higher pKa) are more likely to enter into and remain in breast milk.
 Isotretinoin is a highly acidic drug with a low pKa of 5.
-Therefore, the pka of isotretinoin suggests it is more likely to remain in the blood stream than cross into the breast milk.7
+Therefore, the pKa of isotretinoin suggests it is more likely to remain in the blood stream than cross into the breast milk.8

-A drug does not have to display all 6 characteristics for it to pass through the breast cell and into the breast milk.
-Isotretinoin meets only 3 of the 6 qualities, but scientists believe that isotretinoin's fat solubility, oral bioavailability, and half-life likely gives it the ability to cross into breast milk.
+A drug does not have to display all six characteristics for it to pass through the breast cell and into the breast milk.
+Isotretinoin meets only three of the six qualities, but scientists believe that isotretinoin's fat solubility, oral bioavailability, and half-life likely gives it the ability to cross into breast milk.

 Vitamin A and Beta-Carotene Entrance into Breast Milk

-Scientists use vitamin A and beta-carotene to study and predict whether isotretinoin can cross into breast milk because they are chemically similar to isotretinoin and much safer.
-Naturally, the body transfers vitamin A and beta-carotene into breast milk to support the nutrition of the breastfeeding infant.
-Research studying vitamin A and beta-carotene supplementation in breastfeeding mothers found that when breastfeeding mothers consume vitamin A or beta-carotene in an oral tablet, it results in an increase in the amount of vitamin A and beta-carotene present in the breast milk.
-Although ethical constraints prevent a similar study using isotretinoin, scientists predict that, like the chemically similar vitamin A and beta-carotene, isotretinoin can also cross into breast milk and potentially cause harm to the breastfeeding infant.3,5,8-13
+Results of this research shows us that when breastfeeding mothers consume vitamin A or beta-carotene in an oral tablet, it results in an increase in the amount of vitamin A and beta-carotene present in the breast milk.
+Therefore, like the chemically similar vitamin A and beta-carotene, isotretinoin may also cross into breast milk and potentially cause harm to the breastfeeding infant.4,6,9-14

-For these reasons, doctors recommend that breastfeeding mothers do not to take isotretinoin
+Doctors recommend that breastfeeding mothers do not take isotretinoin.